Simple-Configuration-Server/simple-configuration-server/.github/pull_request_template.md

 - [ ] There are no linting errors
 - [ ] Your commits are squashed
 - [ ] All commit messages follow the guidelines
-- [ ] Your branch is (re)based on the latest version of the master branch
+- [ ] Your branch is (re)based on the latest version of the main branch
 - [ ] Your contribution complies with the terms set-out in section 3 of CONTRIBUTING.md